David E. Twiggs: Commander of the Department of Texas

 After the Mexican–American War, Twiggs was appointed brevet major general and commanded the U.S. Army's Department of Texas.
 He was in this command when the American Civil War broke out.
-He was one of four general officers of the line in the U.S. Army in 1861, along with Winfield Scott, John Wool, and William Harney.
-As there was then no mandatory retirement, all four men were over the age of 60, with three having served in the War of 1812 half a century earlier.
+He was one of five general officers in the U.S. Army in 1861, along with Winfield Scott, John Wool, Joseph E. Johnston, and William Harney.
+As there was then no mandatory retirement, all but Johnston were over the age of 60, with three (Scott, Twiggs, and Wool) having served in the War of 1812 half a century earlier.

 Twiggs's command included about 20% of the U.S. Army guarding the Mexican border.
 As states began to declare secession, he met with a trio of Confederate commissioners, including Philip N. Luckett and Samuel A. Maverick.
 Twiggs surrendered his entire command — all the federal installations, property, and soldiers in Texas — to the Confederacy.
 This included 20 military installations (including the U.S. Arsenal at the Alamo), 44 cannons, 400 pistols, 1,900 muskets, 500 wagons, and 950 horses, valued at $1.6 million.
-He insisted that all U.S. soldiers be allowed to retain personal arms and sidearms, all artillery (?), and flags and standards.
+He insisted that all U.S. soldiers be allowed to retain personal arms and sidearms, all artillery, and flags and standards.
 Shortly after the declared secession of South Carolina in December 1860, Twiggs wrote a letter to Scott that proclaimed that Georgia was his home and that Twiggs would follow the state if it declared secession from the United States.